Tenancy Deposit Scheme - information for tenants

 A holding deposit

-If you agree to rent the property and your holding deposit becomes the tenancy deposit, the landlord must protect your deposit in an approved scheme within 14 days.
+If you rent the property and your holding deposit becomes the tenancy deposit, the landlord must protect your deposit in an approved scheme within 28 days.

-A student living in halls of residence may be there under licence and not a private tenancy.
-Any deposit paid is therefore under the Tenancy Deposit Scheme rules and does not need to be protected in a scheme.
+If you're a student living in a university hall of residence, you might live there under licence.
+You don't have a private tenancy.
+Your deposit doesn't come under the Tenancy Deposit Scheme rules and doesn't need to be protected in a scheme.

-If the property is let to several tenants on one tenancy agreement, you might need to nominate a lead tenant to deal with the deposit, or any dispute that might arise at the end of the tenancy.
+If the property is let to several tenants on one tenancy agreement, you might need to nominate a lead tenant to deal with:

-All schemes must allow all tenants to be able to access the scheme and its services if they wish to do so.
+Each scheme must allow all tenants to access the scheme and its services.

 Your landlord is selling the house you rent

-If your landlord is selling the property you rent, the scheme administrator will continue to protect your deposit, until it is due to be repaid to you at the end of the tenancy.
+If your landlord is selling the property you rent, the scheme administrator will continue to protect your deposit until the end of the tenancy.

-Your tenancy statement should state what happens if your landlord sells the property.
-This will include the notice to quit period your landlord must give you.
+Your tenancy agreement should explain what happens if your landlord sells the property.
+This should include the notice to quit period your landlord must give you.

 Your rented home is repossessed

-- your landlord doesn't give you written information about your tenancy within the 28 day time limit
+- your landlord doesn't give you written information about your tenancy deposit protection within the 35 day time limit

 The council can also prosecute a landlord for breaking the law.
 If convicted, a court can fine a landlord up to £20,000.